India's shunned transgenders struggle to survive

 But hijras like Seema believe more needs to be done.

-"If the government wants to help, they should do some sensitization with people so that they don't discriminate," said Seema.
+"If the government wants to help, they should do some sensitisation with people so that they don't discriminate," said Seema.

 "We are also human beings.
 It's not my choice God made me this way.
 I can't help it."